For some reason, this season she decided to travel well outside of her normal primary activity area (the powerline ROW).

 EXAMPLE 3 (2014)

 This small adult male turtle might have been found on 5/9/14 and tracked to 5/25/14 (a distance of 0.6 miles).

 But this is turtle M21 who has traveled 2.0 miles this season and has been tracked for many seasons utilizing generally the same routes.
 He has never yet been observed crossing the road.

 If found at the blue dot location in the power line ROW, this small male might have been tracked 6/11/14 to 9/6/14 and traveled 0.8 miles, and identified as a transient.

 But this is M14who has been tracked since 2010 and has traveled 2.2 miles so far this summer.
 This season he has traveled far outside of his normal activity area and for the very first time, crossed the highway and eventually found a small shallow creek where he soaked for 27 days before moving on, and hibernating in the woods south of the pond.

-Of 66 total locations recorded for turtle BT9 (red dots), only 9 were outside of an otherwise relatively tight group of over 45 locations, but BT9 was characterized as a transient and consequently "....home range data for this individual were not analyzed..."
+Of 66 total locations recorded for turtle BT9 (red dots), only 9 were outside of an otherwise relatively tight group of over 45 locations (at least 45 days), but BT9 was characterized as a transient and consequently "....home range data for this individual were not analyzed..."

 This appears to have been a serious miscalculation, and unfortunately travel data for this potentially important population resident was ignored instead of being followed through the season.